fogfx/love2d-pointbatch/readme.md

-proposal for an api to add per-vertex colors and coordinates to love2d
+proposal for an api to add per-vertex colors and coordinates to love2d. currently a WIP

 the above features are pretty awesome